ROCm/HIPIFY/docs/index.rst

 HIPIFY documentation
 =====================

-``hipify-clang`` and ``hipify-perl`` are tools that automatically translate NVIDIA CUDA source code into portable HIP C++.
+HIPIFY is a ROCm tool to help developers migrate GPU programming from NVIDIA's CUDA language to AMD's HIP C++ programming language for use on AMD GPUs.
+HIPIFY includes two tools offering different levels of capability:

+•	``hipify-clang``: A clang-based tool that parses CUDA code and converts it to HIP code.
+It handles syntax changes, API calls, and kernel launch differences.
+•	``hipify-perl``: A simpler tool generated from hipify-clang that replaces CUDA API calls with HIP equivalents for basic code translation needs. hipify-perl is useful for simple CUDA programs, but offers less error detection when running into issues during translation.

+HIPIFY does not automatically convert all CUDA code into HIP code seamlessly.
+While it is a powerful tool for translating CUDA code to HIP, there are some limitations and areas where manual intervention is often required.
+HIPIFY can automatically convert many CUDA  runtime API calls, kernel launch syntax, standard CUDA library functions where there is a HIP library equivalent, specific keywords like __global__ and __device__.
+However, HIP is not a complete replacement for CUDA, and HIPIFY cannot automatically translate all code.
+CUDA libraries, or third-party libraries that have no HIP equivalent cannot be translated.
+In addition, code which is optimized for performance on NVIDIA GPUs might require additional rework to optimize performance on AMD GPUs.

+After migrating code through HIPIFY, you should perform a code review to ensure functional correctness, replace any unsupported libraries or constructs with HIP or ROCm features.
+Debug and test the new HIP program, and optimize the performance on the target AMD GPUs.
+HIPIFY automates much of the translation work, but achieving a fully functional and optimized HIP implementation often requires manual intervention.
+The scope of effort depends on the complexity of the code and its dependencies.

 .. note::

     `hipify_torch <https://github.com/ROCm/hipify_torch>`_ is a related tool that also translates CUDA source code into portable HIP C++.
-It was initially developed as part of the PyTorch project to cater to the project's unique requirements but was found to be useful for PyTorch-related projects and thus was released as an independent utility.
+It was initially developed as part of the PyTorch project to cater to the project's unique requirements but was found to be useful for PyTorch-related projects and was released as an independent utility.

-You can access HIPIFY code on our `GitHub repository <https://github.com/ROCm/HIPIFY>`_.
+HIPIFY is open-source and freely available as part of the ROCm ecosystem.
+You can find the HIPIFY code on AMD's `GitHub HIPIFY repository <https://github.com/ROCm/HIPIFY>`_.

 The documentation is structured as follows:

 .. grid:: 2
   :gutter: 3

+  .. grid-item-card:: Building

+    * :ref:`build-hipify-clang`
+    * :ref:`build-hipify-perl`

-  .. grid-item-card:: Conceptual
+  .. grid-item-card:: How to

-    * :ref:`hipify-clang`
+    * :doc:`Use hipify-clang <./how-to/hipify-clang>`
-    * :ref:`hipify-perl`
+    * :doc:`Use hipify-perl <./how-to/hipify-perl>`

   .. grid-item-card:: API reference

-    * :doc:`Supported APIs <supported_apis>`
+    * :doc:`Supported APIs <./reference/supported_apis>`

 To contribute to the documentation, refer to `Contributing to ROCm  <https://rocm.docs.amd.com/en/latest/contribute/contributing.html>`_.